turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 ### Final Assessment - Coding

-This will be week 4.
-The assessment will cover material from module 4 (it is not cumulative of every module).
+This will be week 6.
+The assessment will be similar to a take-home challenge you could see for an interview.
 Students must earn a score of `3` or greater in *each* category of the final assessment rubric.

 ### Mock Interview